ZacharyST/Data/README.md

 # Data
-Keep some data here

-This repository is to keep sample code, especially code I want to use for Stack Overflow questions.
+The purpose of this repository is to store data.